On this page

 Checklist (What is the Form I-485 checklist?)

-#- Download the current I-485 and instructions from the official USCIS website
+#- Download the current I-485 edition and instructions from USCIS and confirm every page is from the same edition.

 Sources for this section